A Machine Learning Approach to Persian Text Readability Assessment Using a Crowdsourced Dataset: Experiments

 \section{Experiments}

 In order to test the created model, a ten-fold cross-validation technique was used.
 As ten-fold cross-validation indicates, in each experiment, 90 percent of labeled texts from the dataset is used for training, and the other 10 percent is used for testing.
 The final results were demonstrated based on precision, recall, and f1-score measures.
-The equations for these measures are presented in Eq. \ref{eq:precision}, Eq. \ref{eq:recall}, and Eq. \ref{eq:f1score}, respectively.

-Here, if it is intended to calculate the precision, recall, and f1-score of the classifier with regard to class A, a true-positive is when the classifier predicts a text belonging to class A correctly as A. False-positive refers to when the classifier incorrectly predicts a text which belongs to other classes as a class A text.
-Finally, a false-negative is when the classifier incorrectly predicts a text which belongs to class A as a member of other classes. \\ In the conducted experiments, support vector machine, linear support vector machine, decision tree, and Gaussian naive Bayes classifiers were used with default settings.
+In the conducted experiments, support vector machine, linear support vector machine, decision tree, and Gaussian naive Bayes classifiers were used with default settings.
 Random forest classifier was used with 50 estimators, with the test results shown in Table \ref{overallresults-table}.
 The reported precision, recall, and f1-score are weighted measures, indicating that the total precision, recall, and f1-scores are a weighted average of each class\textquotesingle s precision, recall, and f1-score.
 The weights are the number of data points in each class.
 Because of the unbalanced number of data points in each class in the gathered dataset (Table \ref{dataset-table}), the effect of the precision, recall, and f1-score of each class on final results is different.

 As shown in Table \ref{overallresults-table}, most classifiers had high precision, recall, and f1-score.
-Linear support vector machine outperformed other classifiers which yielded f1-score of 0.9.
+Linear support vector machine outperformed other classifiers, which yielded an f1-score of 0.9.
 These results suggest that this model could accurately label Persian texts by their readability level.
 The precision, recall, and f1-score of random forest and decision tree models in training were 1, which indicates overfitting in these models.
 In order to have a more in-depth insight into the performance of the classifiers, a class level classification report of SVM classifier results has been displayed in Table \ref{details-table}.

+As reported in Table \ref{details-table}, the support vector machine model could effectively classify texts in easy and hard classes.
+However, the result of the medium class was different.
+Model\textquotesingle s precision in medium class was high, but its recall was lower than the recall of other classes.